 7 .
 A brief architectural description of the property: This report

 contains a brief architectural description of the property prepared by

 Richard L. Mattson, Ph.D.

-the Dr. Walter Pharr Craven House does possess special significance in
+known as the Dr. Walter Pharr Craven House does possess special

-terms of Charlotte-Mecklenburg.
-The Commission bases its judgment on the
+significance in terms of Charlotte-Mecklenburg.
+The Commission bases its

-Walter Pharr Craven House is architecturally significant for exemplifying the
+2) the Dr. Walter Pharr Craven House is architecturally significant for

-vernacular Victorian, T-shaped, two-story farmhouse of Mecklenburg County;
+exemplifying the vernacular Victorian, T-shaped, two-story farmhouse of

 3) the array of intact farm outbuildings represent traditional forms and a